TomasHubelbauer/markright/readme.md

 Action as `--ico` can only be used in conjunction with `--build`.

 ### Add a `docs` GitHub Pages site with examples

+### Add macOS and Linux builds of BoxedNode to GitHub Actions

+Enter the matrix.